 The Certificate of Technology in Medical Billing is designed to teach all aspects of billing and medical coding.
-Upon completion of this program, students are eligible to apply to take the national Certified Professional Biller (CPB) examination or the Certified Professional Coder (CPC) examination, administered by the American Association of Professional Coders.
+Upon completion of this program, students are eligible to apply to take the national Certified Professional Coder (CPC) examination, administered by the American Association of Professional Coders.

-This Program includes one clinical (practicum) course.
-Clinicals are unpaid experiences in which students are supervised by a billing professional at the healthcare facility.
+This Medical Coding program includes one clinical (practicum) course.
+Clinicals are unpaid experiences in which students are supervised by a billing professional at the health care facility.
 Clinicals are scheduled during the day shift according to the availability of the site supervisor.
-The Program cannot guarantee a specific site, but every effort will be made to accommodate the student.
+The program cannot guarantee a specific site, but every effort will be made to accommodate the student.
 Students are responsible for their own transportation to and from the clinical site.
-A criminal background check is required of all Program students and must be submitted prior to enrollment in the clinical course.
+A criminal background check is required of all program students and must be submitted prior to enrollment in the clinical course.
 Documentation of immunity to Measles, Mumps, Rubella, and Varicella, completion of the Hepatitis B series and annual Tuberculosis screening are also required prior to enrollment in the clinical course.
 Drug screening may be required by the clinical site.

 Plan of Study

 |HITT 1353||Legal and Ethical Aspects of Health Information||3|